summerhasama/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+the test branch changes because top_N is merged in and now has the
+top_N code instead of the top_5.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?